MaxPresman/massive-archer/readme.md

 ### how to install?
 > 1.  [get tornado, it's awesome!](http://www.tornadoweb.org/)
 >2. clone this awesome repo
->3. open up porn 8889 or change the port from the run_me.py
+>3. open up port 8889 or change the port from the run_me.py
 >4. cd to folder and python run_me.py

 ### how to use?